Where to Stay in Bucharest with Kids: Best Family-Friendly Hotels by Neighbourhood

 The part of the trip I'd push hardest for is building in time outside the centre.
 Le Blanc Cotroceni Hotel in Cotroceni is the best-kept secret on this list because it is genuinely beautiful, quiet, and connected enough that you don't feel marooned.
 And if you can spend even one night in the Herăstrău area, do it.
 Hotel Herăstrău inside the park is one of those places that makes you reassess what a city can feel like: breakfast on a terrace with lake views, a playground right outside, and the Village Museum to fill the morning.
 The fact that it costs about the same as a Premier Inn makes it almost embarrassing.

-Wherever you base yourself, make Caru' cu Bere a non-negotiable.
-Get there for 7pm, order drinks, and let the folk dancing do the rest.
+Wherever you base yourself, make sure you get to Caru' cu Bere for 7pm, order drinks, and let the folk dancing do the rest.
 It's the kind of evening that reminds you why you travel.

 For the full guide to what to do once you arrive, read Top Things to Do in Bucharest with Kids.